- Versailles Palace

 - Skip-the-line entry tickets into Versailles Palace and grounds

 Yes, please contact us to discuss in more detail your mobility concerns so that we can best advise.
-We are also happy to design a private, customized tour with car service for visitors with mobility concerns.

 After traveling around Australia and America, Marie decided upon return to her home country of France that she wanted to share the richness of French history and culture with others.
 She now has a degree in cultural heritage from ESTHUA in Angers, France and has also received her French National guiding license.
 Marie perfected her guiding skills in the Loire Valley of France, specializing in the cultural history of the Châteaux at Blois, Amboise, and Cheverny.
 She later worked in Normandy, leading walks of the WWII landing beaches and the UNESCO world heritage site of Mont St. Michel.
 Marie has recently relocated to the city of light and looks forward to sharing her enthusiasm and passion for the "open history book" that is Paris with travelers.

 Isabelle is a Franco-American who was born and raised in Versailles.
 In 2006, she received her Ph.D. in Etruscan art from the Ecole Pratique des Hautes Etudes.
 During her studies, she spent several years in Italy: Siena and Florence, where she prepared her Master’s degree, and on a scholarship at the Ecole française de Rome working on her PhD thesis.
 In addition to teaching at the University of Paris VIII, Isabelle has experience as Communications Manager for an art books publisher and translating documentaries for French television.
 She is an active member of the Montmartre Historical Society and in her free time, enjoys sharing her passion for Paris, its art and its history, with visitors, family and friends.